 which features a college librarian/sleuth.
 Flower also writes the Appleseed

 Creek Mystery Series.
 This series takes place in Ohio Amish country, and

 features a sleuth who works at a college in the computer field.
-As Alan she
+Flower also

 writes the Amish Quilt Shop Mystery Series.

 Joanne Fluke Cookie Jar series,

 by an author who should know..... she has worked as a caterer and cook, as

 well as taught school, and held several other jobs... including working as a